CDC's Morbidity and Mortality Weekly Report (MMWR): Measles--United States, January 1-May 23, 2014

 Visit this page to download these 1-page, quick-reference fact sheets about routine schedules, minimum intervals, billing codes, storage and more.

-Informed Immunization Consent Law Is Effective in 2014
+Informed Immunization Consent Law in Effect

 This legislation requires that a parent or guardian who wants to exempt their child from school or childcare immunization requirements to first receive information from a licensed healthcare provider about the benefits and risks of vaccinations and the risks of vaccine preventable diseases.
 The provider signs a standardized form (created by the California Department of Public Health) that a parent or guardian would also sign, and then turn in to the school or child care facility.